Skip to content

 When to Refer: Decision Points

 Don't wait for the annual Tier 2 screening if a worker reports symptoms mid-year.
+(If you're not sure what the early signs look like, our guide to HAVS symptoms and vibration white finger covers what supervisors should watch for.)
 The referral triggers:

 • Worker reports new or worsening tingling/numbness in fingers